bootstrapbay/tutorials/README.md

 BootstrapBay Tutorial Source Files
 =========

 This page will be used to host the source files for our Bootstrap tutorials on YouTube.
-Each folder represents a seperate tutorial.
+Each folder represents a separate tutorial.

 <h2>Links</h2>
 Home Page: http://bootstrapbay.com <br/>